msoham123/Connectify/README.md

 This application was programmed completely in Google's Flutter Framework.

 # License
-Connectify is licensed under the MIT License - Open the LICENCE for more details
+Connectify is licensed under the MIT License - Open the LICENSE for more details

 # Copyright Information
 * Login and Signup user authentication powered by Firebase and consistent with their API usage policies